jonnonz1/nz-statute-book/acts/public/2006/lawyers-and-conveyancers-act-2006.md

 ### 6 Interpretation
 In this Act, unless the context otherwise requires,—
-  - **bank** means a registered bank within the meaning of the Reserve Bank of New Zealand Act 1989 that is carrying on in New Zealand the business of banking
+  - **bank** means a registered bank within the meaning of the Banking (Prudential Supervision) Act 1989 that is carrying on in New Zealand the business of banking
   - **banker** means the manager or other person for the time being in charge of the office of a bank in which any account is kept
   - **barrister** means a person enrolled as a barrister and solicitor of the High Court under or by virtue of this Act and practising as a barrister, whether or not he or she also practises as a solicitor; and, in relation to any country outside New Zealand, includes, for the purposes of sections 49(3)﻿(a) and 53, any person authorised to exercise in that country functions similar to those exercised by barristers in New Zealand
   - **chief executive** , in relation to a Crown organisation,—